Amrita University B.Tech 2026

-JEE Main Physics Syllabus 2026 – NTA will publish the JEE Mains 2026 physics syllabus pdf on the website, jeemain.nta.nic.in.
-The JEE Main Physics syllabus comprises 20 units.
-Further, there are two sections: Section A, covers theory with 80% weightage, while Section B, focuses on practical components with 20% weightage.
-The National Testing Agency will prepare the question paper as per the JEE Main 2026 syllabus.
+JEE Main Physics Syllabus 2026 – The National Testing Agency published the JEE Mains 2026 physics syllabus PDF on the website, jeemain.nta.nic.in.
+The JEE Main Physics syllabus 2026 has been updated on this page as well.
+The JEE Main Physics syllabus will comprise 20 units.
+Further, there will be two sections: Section A, which covers theory with 80% weightage, while Section B focuses on practical components with 20% weightage.
+The question paper will be based on the JEE Main 2026 syllabus.
 Aspirants are advised to prepare all the topics listed in the JEE Mains physics syllabus 2026 to score high marks in JEE Main 2026.
 Candidates must check the JEE Mains exam pattern to familiarise themselves with the test format.
-The JEE Mains exam will be conducted in two sessions.
+The JEE Mains exam will be conducted in two sessions, from January 21 to 30, 2026, while the second session will be held from April 2 to 9, 2026.

 Direct link for the JEE Main Physics Syllabus PDF Download

-The National Testing Agency will release the JEE Main 2026 syllabus online for all the subjects.
-The JEE Main physics syllabus will comprise topics such as Physics, Technology, and Society; SI Units; Position-Time Graphs; Speed and Velocity; Newton's First Law of Motion; Momentum; Kinetic and Potential Energies; the Stress-Strain Relationship; Hooke's Law; and many more.
+The National Testing Agency released the JEE Main 2026 syllabus online for all the subjects.
+The JEE Main physics syllabus comprises topics such as Physics, Technology, and Society; SI Units; Position-Time Graphs; Speed and Velocity; Newton's First Law of Motion; Momentum; Kinetic and Potential Energies; the Stress-Strain Relationship; Hooke's Law; and many more.
 Candidates should also check the JEE Main physics important topics to score more marks in the exam.
 Check the updated JEE Physics syllabus along with the weightage below.

 Units | JEE Main Physics Chapter-Wise Weightage | JEE Main Physics Syllabus Topics |